canonical/certification-docs/Self-Test_Guide.rst

 Log in to the server and run the following commands::

-  $ sudo apt-add-repository ppa:hardware-certification/public
+  $ sudo add-apt-repository ppa:hardware-certification/public
-  $ sudo apt-add-repository ppa:firmware-testing-team/ppa-fwts-stable
+  $ sudo add-apt-repository ppa:firmware-testing-team/ppa-fwts-stable
-  $ sudo apt-get update
+  $ sudo apt update
-  $ sudo apt-get install canonical-certification-server
+  $ sudo apt install canonical-certification-server

 ..
 The ppa:hardware-certification/public should be stable.
 For the development PPA, instead use ppa:checkbox-dev/ppa.